graalvm/graal-languages-demos/graalwasm/graalwasm-embed-rust-code-guide/README.md

 ### 2.3.
 Compiling Rust to WebAssembly

-To compile the Rust library to WebAssembly, use the `exec-maven-plugin` to invoke [`wasm-pack`](https://github.com/drager/wasm-pack) as part of the `generate-resources` Maven phase:
+To compile the Rust library to WebAssembly, ensure `wasm-pack` is installed and available on your system path.
+Use the `exec-maven-plugin` to invoke `wasm-pack` as part of the `generate-resources` Maven phase:

 ```xml
 <plugin>